f-mb/f-mb.github.io/about.md

 	<p>I hold a <em>Licence</em> and a <em>Maitrise</em> in Business Law, and a Master in Intellectual Property and Information Technology Law from Université d'Aix-Marseille (France).
 I also hold a Certificate in Criminal Law, Criminology and Forensic Sciences and a Certificate in Legal and Moral Sciences.
 In Winter 2013, I was a Graduate Visiting Student in Intellectual Property at McGill University.
 	</p>

+	<p>Over the past decade, I have held several positions as Chair or board member of various non-profit organizations, in Canada and in France.
+I also served as Vice-President for Student Affaires of Université Paul-Cézanne Aix-Marseille III from 2008 to 2011.
+From 2011 to 2012, I have been a junior lecturer at the Faculty of Law and Politics of Université d’Aix-Marseille.</p>

 				<p><strong>My other life</strong></p>
 				<p>In a nutshell, I'm a lover of technology, media, communications and advertising, who decided to enroll in Law instead of IT or communication, ‘learning’ that by myself.</p>
 				<p>I started coding in the 1990's, on a GridLite-like "laptop" running MsDos...
 In late 1990's, I learned programming with Visual Studio, and HTML.
 Over the years, I focused on web-apps and websites working with ASP, PHP, MySQL, HTML, XML, CSS, XLS and JavaScript.
 Today, I mostly code for themes, frameworks and plugins running on a WordPress core.
 I also contribute to translate some website content or improve open-source apps I use.</p>